DarkSharpness/mini-sglang/docs/features.md

 Mini-SGLang integrates high-performance attention kernels, including [`FlashAttention`](https://github.com/Dao-AILab/flash-attention) and [`FlashInfer`](https://github.com/flashinfer-ai/flashinfer).
 It supports using different backends for the prefill and decode phases to maximize efficiency.
 For example, on NVIDIA Hopper GPUs, `FlashAttention3` is used for prefill and `FlashInfer` for decoding by default.

-You can specify the backend using the `--attn` argument.
-If two values are provided (e.g., `--attn fa3,fi`), the first specifies the prefill backend and the second the decode backend.
+You can specify the backend using the `--attn` argument (one of `fa3` or `fi`).
+Note: the codebase supports a hybrid string like `fa3,fi` for different prefill/decode backends, but the current CLI parser only accepts a single value.

 ## CUDA Graph